With SSL Encryption

 jdbc:hive2://hiveserver2-internal.hivemr3.svc.cluster.local:9852/;principal=hive/hiveserver2-internal.hivemr3.svc.cluster.local@PL;

-Note that we use the internal HiveServer2 which does not use secure connection by default.
+Note that we use internal HiveServer2 which does not use secure connection by default.

 Running queries

-For sending queries to the public HiveServer2, the user should use JDBC URL:
+For sending queries to public HiveServer2, the user should use JDBC URL:

 jdbc:hive2://orange1:9852/;principal=hive/orange1@PL;ssl=true;sslTrustStore=/path/to/beeline-ssl.jks;trustStorePassword=beelinepassword;